Lansoweb/LosLog/README.md

 - ErrorLogger  = PHP error and Exception
 - EntityLogger = Doctrine ORM Entity
 - SqlLogger    = Doctrine DBAL SQL
-- StaticLogger = "Shortcut" to a generic file logger
+- StaticLogger = "Shortcut" to a generic file logger.
+Can be attached to the Z-Ray in Zend Server (NEW)

 ## Requirements
 This module only requires zendframework 2 [framework.zend.com](http://framework.zend.com/).